 How to Get Motivation to Do Pretty Much Anything

 Now that we’ve looked at the potential underlying causes of low motivation, it’s time to work out how we change that.
 Below I’ve listed some of my favourite motivation tricks for when that “I can’t be bothered” kicks in.
-If you’ve taken the Spring into Action course, you may recognise some of these too!

 The Anti-Burnout Matrix